Glossary of Ingredients

 Cherry Cherries are believed to clear dark spots and help in skin lightening and reducing pigmentation.
-Researchers believe that its prolonged use can help to rejuvenate the skin as they are rich in an anti-oxidant, known as Anthocyanins which help to fight free radicals and slow down the ageing process by fighting.
+Researchers believe that its prolonged use can help to rejuvenate the skin as they are rich in antioxidants, known as Anthocyanins, which help to fight free radicals and slow down the ageing process by fighting oxidation.

 Chia Seeds Chia seeds are an amazing source of protein, omega 3 fatty acids and dietary fibre that help you feel fuller for longer when eaten.
 They also slow down the body's conversion of carbohydrates to simple sugars and therefore decreases sugar spikes which ages your skin.